lfinmauritius/n8n-nodes-centreon/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/your-org/n8n-nodes-centreon).
+If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/lfinmauritius/n8n-nodes-centreon/).

+## Author

+AI and Monitoring Expert - Loic FONTAINE
+Author of "Centreon - Maitrisez la supervision de votre système d'informations" Add me on LinkedIn : https://www.linkedin.com/in/loicfontaine/

 ---